gocantodev/client/README.md

 ### About

 Hi there, I'm Gus! thank you for checking in.

-This repository contains the code base that powers my personal website alongside with the one that powers its API (WIP).
+This repository contains the code base that powers my personal website alongside.

 ### Installation